RASL: Chapter 5 – Uma

-The story continues the morning after Anne and RASL have sex with Annie expressing her disbelief and amazement at RASL's explanation of his drifting technology.
+The story continues the morning after Annie and RASL have sex with Annie expressing her disbelief and amazement at RASL's explanation of his drifting technology.
 His first test was done in a desert of Arizona (where the story takes place) and it took 3 days to realize he was on another world.
 Knowing that this dimension's Annie saw the suit, Robert plans to leave to pull a new heist to get money while Annie can go somewhere safe.
 Annie questions RASL about her alternate versions RASL has seen or slept with.
 Asking why RASL wants to be with her, he simply says it is because they both are there.
 Keeping in mind that he destroyed The Compound's multibillion-dollar weapons division, he plans to not give the journals to them.
 Rob leaves, bloody and hurt from Drifting and has a short black out before and during driving.

 During the second blackout the story flashes back to Robert coming back in the lab looking ill (the mask of his immersion suit is seen hanging on the wall amongst other objects).
 RASL confesses that he tested a t-suit, that it worked, and expresses his want to postpone the St. George Array test (and shut down the Tesla Division) to analyze the calculations of his trip.
 Miles expresses his frustration and wonders if anything has to do with Robert and Maya's trip to Wright-Patterson Air Force Base in Dayton, Ohio.
 Afterward, Miles picks up the phone and tells RASL to stick to a story, and that the head of security is arriving.